LikeTheSalad/android-stem/README.md

 // Example of how to change some config flags stringXmlReference {
-    keepResolvedFiles = true // Its default value is false. useDependenciesRes = true // Its default value is false.
+    useDependenciesRes = true // Its default value is false.
 }
 ```